CTRNet/test_atim2/scripts/v2.7.0/ReadMe.txt

    TODO:

-   Check if custom hooks have been developped for the Announcements controller (\app\Plugin\Customize\Controller\AnnouncementsController.php) and view (\app\Plugin\Customize\View\Announcements) into the Customize plugin for your local installation.
+   Check if custom hooks have been developed for the Announcements controller (\app\Plugin\Customize\Controller\AnnouncementsController.php) and view (\app\Plugin\Customize\View\Announcements) into the Customize plugin for your local installation.

    Replace all custom code, custom file names or custom folder names of this plugin that contain Announcements by UserAnnouncements